-In addition to implementing the additional TBP of 45% charge on all TBP transactions which was implemented to encourage increased use of E-ZPass and to offset estimated revenue leakage, the Commission continues to actively work to address revenue leakage due to AET through various initiatives that address customer behaviors and system improvement.
+The Commission continues to actively work to address revenue leakage due to AET through various initiatives that address customer behaviors and system improvement.
 In response to unpaid invoices, the Commission attempts to collect outstanding amounts via various options where practical and permitted by law.
 These include but are not limited to: 1) collection agency actions; 2) vehicle registration suspensions; and 3) court actions, including both civil and criminal complaints.
+The Commission utilizes two collection agencies that compete for collection rights based on performance.
+The introduction of competition to debt collection has led to both firms achieving higher than forecasted collection rates.
+As a result, the Commission has awarded more debt collection volumes to the higher performing firm based on a 60/40 ratio, up from 50/50.
 The Commission provides a 15% discount for TBP customers that pre-register their address and/or credit card for invoicing and has established new cash payment channels for unbanked customers through a partnership with Kubra.
 PTC is also pursuing reciprocity agreements with other states to enhance cross state collections.
-On November 3, 2022, the Governor approved Act 112 of 2022 which included changes to strength enforcement measures for toll violators by lowering the dollar threshold from \$500 to \$250 in unpaid tolls and fees; lowering the number of unpaid Toll By Plate invoices or violations from six to four; and extending the statute of limitations for unpaid invoices or violations from 3 to 5 years.
-Since then the Commission has successfully pursued and collected on thousands of unpaid toll accounts with thousands more being processed.
-To date, the Commission has collected nearly \$26 million in unpaid tolls and fees.
+Enforcement measures for toll violators (under Act 112 of 2022) include a \$250 dollar threshold in unpaid tolls and fees; four unpaid Toll By Plate invoices or violations; and the statute of limitations for unpaid invoices or violations is 5 years.
+The Commission has successfully pursued and collected on thousands of unpaid toll accounts with thousands more being processed.
+As of May 1, 2025, the Commission has collected nearly \$43.4 million in unpaid tolls and fees.